lewagon/dotfiles/01-Ruby/04-Hash-Symbols/TEACHERS.md

 ```

 1. Write a program to display the list of students with their age with `each_with_index`
-1. Ask the class if it's a good modeling?
-What if there are **10k students**?
-1. Hard to maintain, we have to do better.
+1. Is it a good modeling?
+What if there are **10K students**?
+Hard to maintain, we can do better.
 1. What if we could do `students_age["Peter"]`?
-We can!
+We can with Hash.
+Introduce it:

 ```ruby